Need Help Finding Property?

 • Excess losses carried forward to future years

-• Does not reduce your salary or wage income
+• Does not reduce salary or wage income

 • Some structures such as super may be excluded

 New builds are the key exemption.
 If a property qualifies as an eligible new build under the federal rules, it keeps full negative gearing access even after the cut off.
-But the federal definition is specific and separate from state grants.
+The federal definition is specific and separate from state grants.

 • House and land packages